Ancestral skills represent the collective wisdom of humanity across cultures.

 • Carrie Harper

 Carrie grew up among four generations of women crafters and artists.
 Carrie’s grandmother and mom taught her how to sew, paint, and upcycle almost everything from a very young age.
 Carrie still uses the blankets and clothing handmade by her Irish and Scottish ancestors.
-Over the years, Carrie honed her passion for functional fiber arts, watercolor painting, wild crafting, weaving and connecting others with traditional crafting overall.
-Nature is her source of constant inspiration.
-She looks forward to sharing her creative endeavors with MFS.
+Over the years, Carrie discovered her passion for nature’s patterns, wool’s amazing structural innovation, the beauty of nature’s pigments, and the chemistry of natural dyes.
+The natural world is her deep well and never ending source of inspiration.

 • Willis Wise

 Willis moved to Missoula from South Georgia in 2016.
 He grew up a wild child spending most of his time in the woods crawling among the critters and building shelters from earthen materials.
-These endeavors led to his passion for natural building techniques including cordwood masonry and straw-bale construction as well as his interests in natural animal hide processing techniques with a particular passion for sheep skin rug making.
-With so much experience working hides and creating traditional structures, Willis has many years of experience under his belt.
+These endeavors led to his passion for natural building techniques including cordwood masonry as well as his interests in natural animal hide processing techniques with a particular passion for sheep skin rug making.
 He is excited to share his knowledge and skills.
 You might still hear his occasional Southern twang too.

 • Barnes